 Medical Payments Coverage

 Medical Payments coverage is coverage you may have on your own auto insurance policy.
 If you have Medical Payments coverage, it will cover some or all of your medical bills incurred as the result of a car accident.
 This is true whether the accident was your fault or not.
 Medical Payments coverage can make all the difference for you as an injured party.
 First, you may not have health insurance, or may have a high deductible; if so, Medical Payments coverage will pay for bills which your health insurance may not cover.
-Second, the Medical Payments coverage can supplement any health insurance you do have, and can help you recover co-pays and out of pocket expenses.
+Second, the Medical Payments coverage can supplement any health insurance you do have and can help you recover co-pays and out-of-pocket expenses.
 Lastly, even if the accident is not your fault, you may not be able to recover from the at-fault driver.
-In that case, the Medical Payments coverage will help absorb some of the financial impact of the accident.
+In that case, the Medical Payments coverage will help absorb some of the financial impacts of the accident.